 Critical Theory and Early Christianity

-Thirteen international scholars contribute to this volume.
+Eleven international scholars contribute to this volume.
 These scholars are experts in the fields of Biblical Studies, Early Christian Studies, Philosophy, and Critical Theory.